Fontainebleau Schools: The American Conservatory

+The conservatory was created during World War I when the US sought to build a music school to improve the U.S. military bands, headquartered in France.

 After the war, Damrosch and Casadesus decided to continue this successful operation.
 With the full support of French authorities, as well as that of composer and organist Charles-Marie Widor, who became its first director, the American Conservatory, was granted permission to open in the Louis XV wing of the Chateau of Fontainebleau.
 The American Conservatory (Fr.
 Conservatoire américain de Fontainebleau) intended to offer the best of French musical education to young, promising musicians.

 Since 1921, the teaching staff has included renowned faculty such as: the trio Pasquier, Maurice Ravel, Camille Saint-Saëns, Marcel Dupré, Robert and Gaby Casadesus, Charles-Marie Widor, Henri Dutilleux, Gilbert Amy, Betsy Jolas, André Boucourechliev, Pierre Amoyal, Sviatoslav Richter, Mstislav Rostropovitch, Igor Stravinsky, Arthur Rubinstein, Tristan Murail and Leonard Bernstein.

 Nadia Boulanger, a young composition/harmony professor, was among this distinguished faculty from the beginning.
 Her energy, knowledge, and her spirit guided the school until 1979.
 Her close friend Isidor Philipp headed the piano departments of both the Paris Conservatory and the American Conservatory.
 His renown in the US helped bring many American composers.
-The current director presiding over the school is Diana Ligeti.
+After director Narcís Bonet, current director presiding over the school is Diana Ligeti.

-Under such renowned guidance, the American Conservatory influenced many of the best American musicians such as: Aaron Copland, Roy Harris, Virgil Thomson, Louise Talma, Samuel Dushkin, Elliott Carter, Beveridge Webster, Kenton Coe, Kenneth Lampl, and many others.
+Under such renowned guidance, the American Conservatory influenced many of the best American musicians such as: Elliott Carter, Kenton Coe, Aaron Copland, Samuel Dushkin, Roy Harris, Kenneth Lampl, Dee Libbey, Helen Roessing, Louise Talma, Virgil Thomson, Beveridge Webster, and many others.